Reclaim Australia: Structure and leadership

 According to political history lecturer Troy Whitford, Reclaim Australia is unlike previous short-lived radical nationalist groups.
 The movement has avoided becoming a structured organisation, draws a broader support base, and lacks high-profile leaders who become a focus for opponents.

 The founders of the group are Wanda Marsh, John Oliver and Liz Shepherd.
 Shepherd has said that she had never been politically active, but the 2014 siege at the Lindt Café was a turning point for her.

 After observing many Reclaim Australia rallies and interviewing participants, author John Safran described it as a loose collective of different groups such as the United Patriots Front and Danny Nalliah's Catch the Fire Ministries.
 The UPF has also been described as a splinter group from Reclaim Australia.
 Its members have taken part in Reclaim Australia rallies, and in July 2015 police confiscated a registered firearm from a licensed gun-owner before he travelled on a bus with UPF members to a rally in Melbourne.
 The same month, organisers of a Brisbane rally told the crowd that they had split from Reclaim Australia to join a group that was more explicitly anti-Islamic.

 In the Australian Capital Territory election of 2016, a Canberra organiser with Reclaim Australia, Daniel Evans, ran as an independent candidate in the electorate of Yerrabi.
 He won 0.5 percent of the vote.

+As of 2019, the most extreme members of Reclaim Australia had splintered off into more extreme groups, most notably True Blue Crew and the United Patriots Front.